MicrosoftDocs/windows-dev-docs/hub/apps/package-and-deploy/index.md

 ---
 title: Deployment overview
 description: The topics in this section introduce options and guidance around deploying different types of Windows apps.
-Your first decision will be whether or not to MSIX-package your app. ms.topic: article ms.date: 03/14/2022 ms.localizationpriority: medium
+Your first decision will be whether or not to package your app. ms.topic: article ms.date: 09/30/2022 ms.localizationpriority: medium
 ---